ldemske/ldemske.github.io/resume.md

 #### Profile

 Technical communicator experienced with mechanical and software documentation publishing in an Agile environment.
 Extensive writing background and ability to distill complex information for ease of comprehension.
+Exceeds expectations.

 #### Experience

 **Technical Writer III**
 **Thermo King/Trane Technologies (Contract)**
 **July 2023 - January 2025**
-· Created new technical content and instructive materials for Certified Pre-Owned Program
-· Created installation, diagnostic, and operator's manuals for trailer telematics system
+- Developed installation, diagnostic, operator’s and maintenance manuals using PTC Arbortext Editor
-·	Created service manuals for HVAC unit maintenance with PTC Arbortext Editor and Windchill
+- Published manuals to company intranet using PTC Arbortext Editor and PTC Windchill
+- Led meetings with SMEs to discuss content inclusion, presentation, and organization
-·	Interviewed service technicians to create accurate and helpful procedural documentation
+- Collaborated on cross-functional teams to create new HVAC procedural documentation and verify its accuracy
-·	Consulted with SMEs to ensure technical accuracy of documentation
+- Analyzed BOMs (Bill of Materials) to ensure accuracy of bus and trailer documentation
-· Edited images to supplement technical documentation with Adobe Photoshop
+- Enhanced images for publication using Adobe Photoshop, Adobe Illustrator, and Creo View MCAD
-· Edited and enhanced engineering prints for publication wih Adobe Illustrator
+- Edited wiring schematics for publication using Adobe Acrobat and Adobe Illustrator
+- Created white papers published to corporate intranet using Microsoft Word and Adobe Acrobat

 **Technical Writer**
 **The Toro Company (Contract)**
 **March 2023 - June 2023**
-·	Created service manuals for residential and commercial lawn mowers with PTC Arbortext Editor
+- Developed service manuals for residential and commercial lawn mowers with PTC Arbortext Editor
-·	Interviewed service technicians to create accurate and helpful procedural documentation
+- Interviewed service technicians to create accurate and helpful procedural documentation
-·	Collaborated with SMEs to ensure document compliance with legal and technical writing standards
+- Collaborated with SMEs to ensure document compliance with legal and technical writing standards
-·	Created line drawings of mechanical components using Adobe Acrobat and Adobe Illustrator
+- Created line drawings of mechanical components using Adobe Acrobat and Adobe Illustrator
-·	Edited and enhanced electrical schematics for publication with Adobe Illustrator
+- Modified electrical schematics to support instructional documentation with Adobe Illustrator
-·	Edited images to supplement instructional documentation with Adobe Photoshop
+- Edited photographs documentation standards compliance with Adobe Photoshop

 **Information Developer
 Infor
 August 2019 - October 2022**
-·	Created and published user-centered software documentation and online help
+- Created clear, accurate UX documentation and online help using Oxygen XML Editor
-·	Created and published documentation for monthly customer updates
+- Published release notes and “What’s New” widget for monthly customer updates
+- Collaborated with developers and product managers to create and revise documentation
-·	Tested documentation in the user interface for accuracy and specificity
+- Tested documentation for usability and accuracy
-·	Edited technical content for clarity, grammar, and style
+- Edited technical content for clarity, grammar, and style
-·	Edited technical content for compliance with evolving writing standards
+- Proofread documentation for compliance with evolving writing standards
-·	Assisted team members with technical issues and product questions
-·	Collaborated with developers and product managers to create new and revise older documentation
-·	Assisted customers with documentation issues and created or edited content to better fit their needs
+- Assisted customers with documentation queries and edited content to better fit their needs

 #### Education